 E-mail is still the No. 1 way to connect with your supporters.

 One-third to one-half of all email addresses go bad over the course of a year.
 With all the new ways people receive email now, that number may go even higher.
 People change their email addresses more frequently than they move.
-Review the emails in your database once a year.
-Yes, but how?
+You need to review the emails in your database once a year – but how?

 You need to verify email addresses at a time when it feels natural.
 When you’re buying a raffle ticket, giving your email seems “normal”; how else will they contact you if you win?
 (The incentive works in your favor.)
 When you’re signing a petition, you may be more skeptical about providing your email.
 On a donation envelope, along with name, address, and phone, a request for an email address seems natural.